open-sauced/docs/docs/maintainers/understanding-insights.md

 ---
 id: understanding-insights
-title: 'Understanding Insights Data'
+title: "Understanding Insights Data"
-sidebar_label: Understanding Insights Data
+sidebar_label: "Understanding Insights Data"
 keywords:
-  - maintainers
+  - "maintainers"
-  - guides
+  - "guides"
 ---

 Once your repositories are connected, it's time to understand the data provided in your Insight Page.
 Understanding this data is key to effectively managing your projects and contributors.